sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-change-the-grey-background-on-lock-screen-in-elementary-os.md

 ---
-title: "How to change the grey background on lock screen in Elementary OS"
+title: How to change the grey background on lock screen in Elementary OS
 date: 2019-12-21T13:28:49+00:00
-description: "How to change the grey background on lock screen in Elementary OS"
+description: How to change the grey background on lock screen in Elementary OS
 draft: false
 hideToc: false
 enableToc: true